Off-field issues continue to haunt the Afghanistan team

 The Afghanistan team has put an end to their horror run in the 2019 World Cup after losing their final tie against West Indies.
 Apart from not winning a single match in the entire campaign, the side was constantly making headlines for all the wrong reasons.
 Now, the off-field issues refuse to die down.
 The latest being the speedster Aftab Alam’s case as he was sent back at the midway of the tournament.

+It has been clarified that Alam was caught misbehaving with a female guest which has further put a bad taste in the mouth of Afghanistan cricket fans.
 It has been a tough couple of months for the Asian team as all the action is taking place beyond the boundary lines.
 From the start of 2019 players and board members have repeatedly blamed each other which is not a good sign.
-This might have been the reason behind the bad performances of the Afghanistan team in this English summer.
+This might have been the reason behind the bad performances of Afghanistan in this English summer.

 From bad to worse